DarkLive/Dark-Toolbox/README.md

 #### Features: ####

-1)&nbsp;Searches the selected location for files crated/modified at dates selected and extract it.
+1)&nbsp;Checks the selected location for files crated/modified at dates selected and extract it.

+2)&nbsp;Prompts with found files list and ask if you want to extract it.
 (Folder or Zip)
 ***

 <img src="https://raw.githubusercontent.com/DarkLive/Dark-Toolbox/master/Dark%20Toolbox/Resources/Dark-Icons/eventscheduletile.png" width="200">